-- .
-Housing [market, affordable, specialist, traveller, other] - ii.
-Commercial [offices, industrial, retail, other] - iii.
-Community infrastructure [open space, education, healthcare, allotments, other] - iv.
-Other
+- Housing [market, affordable, specialist, traveller, other] - ii.
+Commercial [offices, industrial, retail, other] - iii. - Other

 Q59c.
 Are there areas in the Wakerings and Barling that development should generally be presumed appropriate?
 Why these areas?
 [Please state reasoning]

 Q59d.
 Are there areas that require protecting from development?
 Why these areas?
 [Please state reasoning]